Good Samaritan killed in 3-vehicle crash near Security Boulevard

-BALTIMORE COUNTY — A woman is dead after a three-vehicle crash on I-695 in Baltimore County Thursday night.
+BALTIMORE COUNTY — A man is dead after a three-vehicle crash on I-695 in Baltimore County Thursday night.

 Maryland State Police responded to the area of outer loop I-695, near Security Boulevard for reports of a crash.